flutter/news_toolkit/docs/docs/flutter_development/testing.md

 Your Flutter app's test suite contains bloc, unit, and widget tests.

-## Unit Tests

 :::info
-Flutter's [Introduction to Unit Testing](https://docs.flutter.dev/cookbook/testing/unit/introduction) cookbook provides further information on unit testing.
+The Flutter community offers [excellent testing resources](https://verygood.ventures/blog/flutter-testing-resources) to guide you in developing effective tests for your application.
 :::

+## Unit Tests

 Unit tests evaluate a single method, function, or class within your codebase.
 You should test that your unit behaves appropriately under all conditions under which it might be executed.

 For example, `news_repository_test.dart` tests whether the `NewsRepository` class can be instantiated, handle error cases correctly, and correctly execute its behavior under both success and error conditions.

-## Widget Tests

 :::info
-Flutter's [Introduction to Widget Testing](https://docs.flutter.dev/cookbook/testing/widget/introduction) cookbook provides further information on widget testing.
+Flutter's [Introduction to Unit Testing](https://docs.flutter.dev/cookbook/testing/unit/introduction) cookbook provides further information on unit testing.
 :::

+## Widget Tests

 Widget tests verify that a single widget behaves correctly within the Flutter framework using a testing environment that enables UI interactions and behaviors.